khulnasoft-lab/design.khulnasoft.com/contents/components/popover.md

 - Popovers allow rich content such as avatars.
 - All copy within a popover should be short, actionable, and use clear language.
 - The copy in the header should be shorter and even more concise than the copy in the body of the popover.
-- The body can contain a link, for example, a "Learn more" link takes the user to the Docs page for more info.
+- The body can contain a link.

 ### Accessibility

-- When the popover is visible, the <kbd>Tab</kbd> key moves focus through any interactive elements within it.
+When the popover is visible:
+- The focus moves to the next logical interactive element in the DOM.
-- When the popover is visible, the content within is next in the reading order and not appended to the DOM.
+- The content within is next in the reading order and not appended to the DOM.
-- When the <kbd>Tab</kbd> key exits the popover, it closes.
-The focus moves to the next logical interactive element in the DOM.
-- When focus is on the trigger button or within the popover, the <kbd>Esc</kbd> key closes it.